Chidobe Awuzie: 2018

-Awuzie retained his role as a starting cornerback in 2018 and began the season alongside Byron Jones.
-In Week 2, he collected a season-high eight solo tackles during a 20–13 win against the New York Giants.
+He entered training camp slated as the No. 2 starting cornerback under defensive coordinator Rod Marinelli.
+Head coach Jason Garrett named Awuzie and Byron Jones the starting cornerbacks to begin the season.
+In Week 2, he collected a season-high eight solo tackles during a 20–13 win against the Giants.
 He was inactive during a Week 6 win against the Jacksonville Jaguars due to an ankle injury.

-Awuzie finished with season with 71 combined tackles (57 solo), 11 pass deflections, one interception, and one forced fumble in 15 games and 14 starts.
+Awuzie finished the season with 71 combined tackles (57 solo), 11 pass deflections, one interception, and one forced fumble in 15 games and 14 starts.
 He received an overall grade of 65.1 from Pro Football Focus, which ranked 65th among all qualifying cornerbacks in 2018.
+He contributed to the team ranking sixth in the league in scoring defense (20.3 ppg) and No. 7 in both total defense (329.3 ypg) and red zone touchdown efficiency (51.0%).

-The Dallas Cowboys finished first in the NFC East with a 10–6 record and earned a playoff berth.
+The Cowboys finished first in the NFC East with a 10–6 record and earned a playoff berth.
 On January 5, 2019, Awuzie started his first career playoff game and made six combined tackles and broke up a pass attempt during a 24–22 win against the Seattle Seahawks during a NFC Wildcard Game.

 2019

-In week 4 against the New Orleans Saints, Awuzie made an acrobatic interception off a pass from Teddy Bridgewater in the 12–10 loss.
+In Week 3 against the Miami Dolphins, he had 8 tackles (5 solo) and 2 passes defensed.
+In Week 4 against the New Orleans Saints, Awuzie made an acrobatic interception off a pass from Teddy Bridgewater in the 12–10 loss.

+He started all 16 games, recording a career-high 79 tackles (one for loss), 14 passes defensed and one fumble recovery.
+He contributed to the team ranking second in the league in third-down efficiency (33.3%), ninth in total defense (327.0 ypg) and tenth in passing defense (223.5 ypg).

 2020

 In Week 1 against the Los Angeles Rams, Awuzie recorded his first interception of the season off pass thrown by Jared Goff during the 20–17 loss.
-He was placed on injured reserve on September 26, 2020 with a hamstring injury.
+He was placed on injured reserve on September 26, 2020, with a hamstring injury.
 He was activated on November 10, 2020.

 He was placed on the reserve/COVID-19 list by the team on December 10, 2020, and activated on December 16.
+He appeared in 8 games (six starts), making 38 tackles (29 solo), one interception and one fumble recovery.

 Cincinnati Bengals

-On March 19, 2021, Awuzie signed a three-year contract with the Cincinnati Bengals.